 - The student’s PASecureID will not be changed.

-What does it mean that the United States Supreme Court has agreed to hear the G.G. case from Virginia?
+What does it mean that the United States Supreme Court Has Decided not to hear argument in March 2017 on the G.G. case from Virginia?

 G.G. involved a transgender boy who sought to use the boys’ restrooms at his school.
 His case predates the May 13, 2016 federal.
 Guidance.
 However, by the time he made his complaint, OCR already interpreted Title IX to protect students from discrimination based on gender identity.
 This was well known to public school districts.
 An unpublished OCR letter on G.G.’s complaint stated Title IX applied to this matter.
 The school district disagreed and the case went to a federal district court (trial court).
 After the trial court rejected G.G.’s claim of discrimination, the Fourth Circuit Court of Appeals held it applied the wrong standard to the case.
 The Fourth Circuit stated the trial court must defer to the enforcing agency’s (OCR’s) interpretation of the statute it enforces.